 It was very helpful to have that level of support.
 I was very committed to making it work.
 Millie’s just such a sweet dog.
-At two weeks, I was crying every day like, “We’re going to have to give her back,” because it is not working.
-But then at two weeks and a half, they turned a corner.
+For two weeks, I was crying every day like, “We’re going to have to give her back,” because it is not working.
+But then after two weeks and a half, they turned a corner.
 Timber finally just realized that she was sticking around.
 That is the moment we said, “OK, we are adopting her.”
 Now they are back to playing.
-They have fun and can sleep side by side with no problem at all.
+They have fun and can sleep side-by-side with no problem at all.
 It just took some training from the behaviorist.

-Getting another dog is so worth it, even with the issues that we had about the relationship… that was really the only downside to getting another dog.
-But now the dogs entertain each other all day long.
-Especially in Houston, there are so many adoptable rescue dogs that it just does not make sense to not rescue.
+Getting another dog is so worth it, even with the issues that we initially had with their relationship.
+Now the dogs entertain each other all day long.
+Especially in Houston, There are so many adoptable rescue dogs — especially in Houston — that it just does not make sense not to rescue them.

 It used to be Timber sleeping next to me on the couch while I am getting work done all day.
 Now, they are out in the backyard, they are upstairs wrestling, or they are napping because they played all morning.
 It just makes my heart so happy to see her having something to do and having joy throughout her day.

-As for advice for people looking to adopt a rescue pet, I would say to fully evaluate why you want a dog, what size and temperament you are comfortable with bringing in your home because it is a big commitment.
+As for advice for people looking to adopt a rescue pet, I would say to fully evaluate why you want a dog, what size and temperament you are comfortable bringing in your home.
 There are going to be adjustments that have to be made to add to your family.
 Take your time looking for a dog that fits your lifestyle because, at the end of the day, that is what you really want, a companion that can meld with your lifestyle.

 I can’t emphasize enough how much I did not think it was going to work, but now I could not imagine life without her.